The 3tards

 The 3tards was a Canadian hardcore punk rock band that was formed in Brampton, Ontario, in 2001.
-The 3tards released two full-length albums - Greatest Hits Vol. 2, and Crystal Balls.
+The 3tards released three full-length albums – Greatest Hits Vol. 2, Crystal Balls, and 333: Halfway to Hell.

-They were known for their provocative, vulgar and sexual lyrics, theatrical costumed live shows and political satire.
+They were known for their provocative, vulgar and sexual lyrics, and political satire.
 Their shows featured live births, circumcisions and a mock gay wedding.
-They have been described as "Canada's most politically incorrect punk band."
+They have been self described as "Canada's most politically incorrect punk band."

 History

-Early Years (2001-2003)
+Early years (2001–2003)

 In 2001, vocalist John Romanelli (John Tard) formed The Trouser Snakes with John Tard's brother-in-law Rich on bass.
 At this point the band's name was changed to The 3tards, and they played their first and only show with this line-up at Harry Flashman's in Brampton.
 Shortly thereafter Rich left the band.
 Gus Pynn (Gus Tard), who had played with Toronto thrash band Sacrifice (and later rejoined it), was approached to play drums.
 This line-up played ten shows in the Toronto area and, in 2002, independently released a nine-track cassette called This Is A 3Tards Tape.

-Greatest Hits, Vol 2 (2003-2005)
+Greatest Hits, Vol. 2 (2003–2005)

 In August 2003, Andrew Fox (Fox Tard), formerly of Toronto punk bands Delirium Tremor, Shitloads of Fuck-All and Los Goblynz, joined as bassist.
-It was at this time that the band was signed by Preston Sims of Toronto punk label Wounded Paw Records to record their first album, Greatest Hits, Vol 2.
+It was at this time that the band was signed by Preston Sims of Toronto punk label Wounded Paw Records to record their first album, Greatest Hits, Vol. 2.
 Recorded over December 2003 and January 2004, the album included "3tarded", "Bigger The Better", and "Gay Heavy Metal Singer", an ode to Judas Priest vocalist Rob Halford.

 During recording, the band was invited to play a benefit concert at Toronto club The Kathedral.
 This was the band's first large-scale exposure to an all-ages crowd, with several hundred teenagers in attendance.
 The 3tards also played with the Misfits, Dayglo Abortions, The Dickies, Ripcordz, and Agent Orange.

 In 2004, the band formed the promotional company Little Dog, and began promoting their own local shows.
 They also began promoting local up-and-coming punk bands by organizing large-scale, youth-friendly events.
-The band either headlined the shows themselves or brought in touring acts, including D.O.A., Forgotten Rebels and SNFU.
+The band either headlined the shows themselves or brought in touring acts, including D.O.A., Forgotten Rebels, and SNFU.